For The Love Of New Orleans Architectural Styles

 Victorian-turretVictorian Turret

 Exposed brick walls epitomize traditional 19th century New Orleans architecture.
+If these walls could talk, what stories they could tell!

 exposed-brick-wall-New-OrleansNew Orleans Local

-The word on the streets of New Orleans is revered as an art form.
+Words on the streets of New Orleans is revered as an art form.

 Dating back over 100 years, encaustic tiles were used throughout the city of New Orleans to identify street names.